MinnPost/minnpost-hennepin-county-parcels/README.md

 ## Data

-Parcel data from [Hennepin County](http://www.hennepin.us/your-government/open-government/gis-open-data).
+Parcel data from [Hennepin County](http://www.hennepin.us/your-government/open-government/gis-open-data); detailed information about the dataset can be found [on PDF](http://www.hennepin.us/~/media/hennepinus/your-government/open-government/taxable-parcels.pdf).
 [Original download](http://gis-stage.co.hennepin.mn.us/publicgisdata/hennepin_county_tax_property_base.zip) is in ESRI Geodatabase (FileGDB) (.gdb) format.

+We use some [already converted files](http://data.dbspatial.com/hennepin/) provided by David Bitner.
+The process for converting is described on [Github](https://github.com/dbSpatial/opentwincities/blob/master/fetch_hennepin.sh).

 ## Data processing

-Unforuntately the FileGDB format is very proprietary and support for it in open source applications like QGIS or Tilemill are not very supported at the moment.
+Unfortunately the FileGDB format is very proprietary and support for it in open source applications like QGIS or Tilemill are not very well supported at the moment.
 We will use already converted files, see below on how to convert.
-Note that Tilemill may crash on unzipping large files due to memeory use, hence why we do it like this.
+Note that Tilemill may crash on unzipping large files due to memory use, hence why we do it like this.

 1. Use variable for Mapbox path just in case yours is different: `export MAPBOX_PATH=~/Documents/MapBox/`
 1. Get the data and extract it: `cd data && wget http://data.dbspatial.com/hennepin/Hennepin_County_Tax_Property_Base.shp.zip && unzip Hennepin_County_Tax_Property_Base.shp.zip -d Hennepin_County_Tax_Property_Base; cd -;`